Continuous Terraform security and compliance

 Security configuration is one of the major concerns of Terraform security.
 This is because misconfigurations can expose your runtime environment to different security risks if not addressed.
 Prevention of misconfigurations should be at the forefront of Terraform development.

 Because Terraform modules are built with functionality and performance in mind, security is often overlooked.
 Having missing or misconfigured variables in IaC modules, you may be inadvertently deploying vulnerable cloud resources.
 In order to prevent misconfiguration, additional Terraform security scanning is crucial.

 Terraform enables you to embed cloud security earlier and leverage automation and code to secure it.
 By scanning your Terraform modules earlier in the development lifecycle you can actually prevent misconfigurations from being deployed.

-Codified and automated Terraform security
+Codified and automated Terraform security platform

-Continuous Terraform and Terraform Cloud scanning
+Continuous Terraform and Terraform Cloud policy enforcement

-500+ policies across AWS, Azure, Kubernetes, and Google Cloud
+Hundreds of security and compliance policies across AWS, Azure, Kubernetes, and Google Cloud

 Get started with Bridgecrew

 Try it out for yourself or talk to a Terraform security expert